pkunv/banger-simple/readme.md

 ## Configuration and basic usage

-- Edit `config.json` to change your app metadata.
+- Edit `config.json` to change your default app metadata.

 ## But why?